Hungarian love poem

-Hungarian love poem (magyar), mixed desire and memory.
+Hungarian, mixed desire, and memory, it's Magyar költeménye.
 The image of woman is eternal.
-This Hungarian poem is an example.
+This Hungarian love poem (Szerelmi vers) is an example.
 Whether you are Brigitta, Hajnalka or Klára, you know that you could not be another, that no one else is like you.

 Hungary is a country of plains straddling the Danube, its large reserves of water and alluvial deposits have made it one of the most beautiful agricultural region in Europe.